Phase-Space Engineering and Collective Dynamics in Memcomputing: DMM dynamics for 3-SAT

 Since our goal is to understand the role of hyper-parameters in the solution search of DMMs, we focus on 3-SAT instances with planted solutions, so there is no ambiguity in whether a solution exists or not.
 A single instance of the 3-SAT problem is characterized by a set of $N$ logical variables and $M$ clauses, where each clause contains 3 literals (a literal being a logical variable or its negation).
 Each clause is TRUE if at least one of its literals is TRUE—that is, the literals are connected by a logical OR.
 The full 3-SAT problem is a logical AND of all these clauses, so a solution must satisfy every clause at the same time.

 The instances with planted solutions have been generated according to the procedure outlined in Ref.~\cite{barthel2002hiding}.
-This approach was used in previous SAT-solving competitions \cite{balyo2016using, heule2018generating} and is known to be challenging for traditional algorithms (i.e., it requires an exponentially increasing number of steps to solve as $N$ increases \cite{barthel2002hiding}).
-We fix the clause-to-variable ratio, $\alpha_r \equiv M/N$, to $4.3$, which lies close to the satisfiable-to-unsatisfiable phase transition and is known to yield some of the hardest instances \cite{CRAWFORD199631}.
+This approach was used in previous SAT-solving competitions~\cite{balyo2016using, heule2018generating} and is known to be challenging for traditional algorithms (i.e., it requires an exponentially increasing number of steps to solve as $N$ increases~\cite{barthel2002hiding}).
+We fix the clause-to-variable ratio, $\alpha_r \equiv M/N$, to $4.3$, which lies close to the satisfiable-to-unsatisfiable phase transition and is known to yield some of the hardest instances~\cite{CRAWFORD199631}.

-\subsection{DMM's 3-SAT Equations}
+\subsection{DMM's 3-SAT equations}

-We now introduce one possible set of DMM equations that we will simulate numerically, which have proven effective (in the correct parameter regime) in solving the above 3-SAT instances~\cite{bearden2020efficient}~\footnote{Note that the equations used in the present work are slightly different than those used in Ref.~\cite{bearden2020efficient}, in the representation of the short- and long-term memory variables (see the SM for more details).
-These changes do not affect the solution search, further reinforcing that DMMs are quite robust even with respect to structural changes of their flow vector field~\cite{di2022memcomputing}.} ($v_n, v_j,$ and $v_k$ are the three variables of a single 3-SAT OR gate):
+We now introduce one possible set of DMM equations that we will simulate numerically, which have proven effective (in the correct parameter regime) in solving the above 3-SAT instances~\cite{bearden2020efficient}~\footnote{Note that the equations used in the present work are slightly different from those used in Ref.~\cite{bearden2020efficient}, in the representation of the short- and long-term memory variables (see the SM for more details).
+These changes do not affect the solution search, further reinforcing that DMMs are quite robust even with respect to structural changes of their flow vector field~\cite{di2022memcomputing}.}:

 \begin{widetext}

 \end{widetext}